Easing back pain with Tai Chi

 Principles and philosophy of Tai Chi

-Tai Chi uses gentle movements performed in a set sequence, with focus on breathing and each movement flowing into the next.
+This exercise uses gentle movements performed in a set sequence, with focus on breathing and each movement flowing into the next.
 The movements of Tai Chi are meant to correct the improper movements we pick up during the ordinary course of our days and help us re-learn the natural way our bodies were meant to be moved.

-Back benefits of Tai Chi
+Spine benefits of Tai Chi

 The solo Tai Chi sequence (as opposed to the competitive forms where practitioners spar against one another in tournaments) moves the body through a complete range of motion.
 The movements emphasize straightening the spine and deep abdominal breathing while remaining anchored to the body’s natural center of gravity.
-This is believed to have some specific benefits for people with disc pain, arthritis of the spine and sciatica:

-- Increased core strength – Because the muscles of the core are the chief support system for the spine, Tai Chi’s focus on strengthening these muscles is believed to be extremely beneficial for spinal health.
+- Increased core strength.
+Because the muscles of the core are the chief support system for the spine, Tai Chi’s focus on strengthening these muscles is believed to be extremely beneficial for spinal health.

-- Increased circulation and oxygen flow – The breathing techniques and muscle movements of Tai Chi help to increase the blood and oxygen flow to muscles, which helps to flush out toxins and allows injuries to heal more quickly.
+- Increased circulation and oxygen flow.
+The breathing techniques and muscle movements of Tai Chi help to increase the blood and oxygen flow to muscles, which helps to flush out toxins and allows injuries to heal more quickly.

-- Increased mental strength – Meditation is an important component of Tai Chi.
+- Increased mental strength.
+Meditation is an important component of Tai Chi.
 Some people have reported that this aspect of Tai Chi has helped to increase mental strength, which, in turn, has helped them to better deal with their back pain.